ksnyder2452/cast/README.md

 # Notes
-* Every Client uses it's own unique Message Queue (which is created upon loading client_service.dll and/or )
+* Every Client uses it's own unique Message Queue.
+The Queue is created upon loading CAST_client_service.dll or CAST_Java_Client_Service.jar
 * The table logger is intended to be used in the following manner
    * reference_uuid can be thought of as a Session UUID.
 Which gives us the ability to easily filter all logs and events to a single reference
    * originator is the UUID of the Service that created the record